Cell-induced densification and tether formation in fibrous extracellular matrices with biomimetic physics-informed neural networks: Results

 \subsubsection{Weak second-gradient regularization ($\varepsilon_0=0.01\,r_c$)}

-We next include the $H^2$ term and report the corresponding results in Fig.~\ref{fig:detF-eps001rc}.
-As expected, weak second-gradient regularization selectively damps fine-scale oscillations and attenuates sampling-induced spoke-like textures, while largely preserving near-incompressibility in the far field ($J\approx 1$).
-Bio-PINN continues to drive the near-cell region into the densified well, forming a dark annulus with $J$ decreasing toward $J_\star$, and it remains the most azimuthally coherent among the methods considered.
-We further verified that the same trends observed in the non-regularized case persist under mild regularization: for both $\varepsilon_0=0$ and $\varepsilon_0=0.01r_c$, overly frequent R3 resampling degrades the localization of the transition and amplifies sampling-induced artifacts, whereas longer periods yield a more stable interfacial layer and microstructure concentrated near the front.
-Likewise, once the network can represent a thin front, additional capacity provides limited qualitative benefit, and overly deep models can encounter an optimization bottleneck due to the strongly non-convex energy landscape and the enlarged parameter space (Extended Data Figs.~\ref{fig:ed-single-eps0-period}--\ref{fig:ed-single-eps001rc-width}).
+We next add weak second-gradient regularization ($\varepsilon_0=0.01\,r_c$) to test whether the near-to-far curriculum remains useful once the interface is given a small intrinsic width.
+This regime is less singular than $\varepsilon_0=0$, but it still requires the method to localize the pericellular transition layer while avoiding diffuse spurious deformation in the surrounding matrix.
+Figure~\ref{fig:detF-eps001rc} shows that the $H^2$ term damps the finest oscillations across methods, while Bio-PINN still drives the near-cell region closer to the densified well and yields the most azimuthally coherent pericellular band among the methods compared here.
+The same qualitative trends persist under mild regularization.
+For both $\varepsilon_0=0$ and $\varepsilon_0=0.01r_c$, overly frequent R3 resampling degrades localization of the transition layer and amplifies sampling-induced artefacts, whereas longer periods yield a more stable interfacial layer concentrated near the cell boundary.
+Likewise, once the network can represent a thin transition layer, additional capacity provides limited qualitative benefit, and overly deep models can encounter an optimization bottleneck because of the strongly nonconvex energy landscape and the enlarged parameter space (Supplementary Figs.~\ref{fig:ed-single-eps0-period} to \ref{fig:ed-single-eps001rc-width}).